crashoverride777/swifty-rate/README.md

 I decided to keep this helper very simple by simply showing the custom rate app alert after a set amount of app launches.
 I decided to not go down the route of looking for things such as

 If SKStoreReviewController is not supported than this helper will show a custom rate app alert after a set amount of app launches.
 It will than show further alerts in 4 month intervals until the limit of 3 alerts per year has been reached.
 Once a new year has started everything will reset and start again.

-# Cocoa Pods

-I know that the current way with copying the .swift file(s) into your project sucks and is bad practice, so I am working hard to finally support CocoaPods very soon.
-Stay tuned.

-In the meantime I would create a folder on your Mac, called something like SharedFiles, and drag the swift file(s) into this folder.
-Than drag the files from this folder into your project, making sure that "copy if needed" is not selected.
-This way its easier to update the files and to share them between projects.

 # How to use